nixworks/public/news/2012/04/30/README.md

 ##### Sunni
 ### [Fugitive Sunni Vice President of Iraq Tariq al-Hashimi and his bodyguards are charged with killing at least six judges. ](/news/2012/04/30/fugitive-sunni-vice-president-of-iraq-tariq-al-hashimi-and-his-bodyguards-are-charged-with-killing-at-least-six-judges.md)
-_Context: Sunni, Vice President, Tariq al-Hashimi_
+_Context: Sunni, Tariq al-Hashimi, Vice President_

 ##### Burma
 ### [Burmese opposition leader Aung San Suu Kyi says that a dispute over the wording of the oath of office has been resolved and that she and her colleagues from the National League for Democracy will attend parliament for the first time. ](/news/2012/04/30/burmese-opposition-leader-aung-san-suu-kyi-says-that-a-dispute-over-the-wording-of-the-oath-of-office-has-been-resolved-and-that-she-and-her.md)
-_Context: opposition, MP, Aung San Suu Kyi, National League for Democracy, Burma_
+_Context: Burma, Aung San Suu Kyi, MP, National League for Democracy, opposition_

 ## [Previous Day...](/news/2012/04/29/index.md)